 While building a great culture within any organization can be challenging, there are key guidelines that companies can follow to help ensure their remote work culture is innovative, creative, and productive.
-Below are seven things we do at Acceleration Partners that have helped us develop a positive, high-performance, and, dare we say, fun culture with our remote team members.
+Below are nine things to help your company develop a positive, high-performance, and fun culture with remote team members.

 Once you’ve hired your superstar remote worker, it’s essential to have a comprehensive, in-depth onboarding process.
 Onboarding introduces new hires to the social and performance aspects of their jobs and provides opportunities for them to learn what’s required in order to function effectively within your organization.
 Onboarding sets them up for success, makes them feel welcomed, and better prepares them for their new job.

 Technology plays a vital role in a company’s ability to have a remote workforce.
-It’s important to have software, hardware, security protocols, and other tools in place that will safely support information sharing and make communication easy.
-Here are a few helpful tools in our toolbox:
+It’s essential to have software, hardware, security protocols, and other tools in place that will safely support information-sharing and make communication easy.

-Twice a year, the Acceleration Partners team gets together for a few days for team building, training, and face-to-face collaboration.
-Even though we see each other’s faces via Zoom and Skype on a regular basis, there’s a lot to be said for occasionally interacting face-to-face, sharing meals and laughs, and learning team member’s in-person personalities.
-Face-to-face meetings are also an important time to bond and create fun memories.
+Even though everyone may see faces on video every day, there’s a lot to be said for occasionally interacting face-to-face, sharing meals and laughs, and learning team members’ in-person personalities.
+Face-to-face meetings are also a time to bond and create fun memories.

 When company leadership is transparent, credible, respectful, and fair, it fosters a culture of trust.
 And the more trust team members have in their coworkers, managers, and company leadership, the more empowered they’ll feel to be open and honest about their work and areas where the company can improve.

 A culture deck is a visual representation of the things your organization holds near and dear.
 It tells the world who your company is, what you’re about, and what you value.
-It also conveys your company vision and the expected behaviors of your team members.
+Furthermore, a culture deck conveys your company vision and the expected behaviors of your team members.